Student Clubs & Organizations

 This club's purpose is to immerse students in the Spanish language and culture through conversation and community.
 Spanish club is open to anyone interested in practicing Spanish-speaking skills.
 Explore new cultures through conversation, Spanish language movies, fun activities, and delicious snacks.
 Join us for club meetings and Spanish movie days through-out the term.

 If you don't see a club you'd like to participate in, you can start a new club.
 You only need three interested students and a staff or faculty advisor.
-If you have questions about a club, or if you are interested in starting a club, please contact Yamhill Valley Campus's College Life advisor, Julianna Pilafian at 503.316.3290.
+If you have questions about a club, or if you are interested in starting a club, please contact your advisor at the Yamhill Valley Campus or ask at the information desk.

 - Gender and Sexuality Alliance (GSA) Club